FalloutNewVegas188/Working-with-DataTable-Variables-Practice-1/README.md

-This workflow creates two DataTables, joins them into a third one, removes two unneccessary columns (the duplicated "ID" column and the "Department" column), and sorts the entries
+This workflow creates two DataTables, joins them into a third one, removes two unneccessary columns (the duplicated "ID" column and the "Department" column), and sorts the entries.